 “I can read you like a book.”

-1. Be an open book
+1. To be an open book

 To be an open book means you are a very open person who hides nothing from others.
 If people seek out information from you, you freely give it without hesitation.
+Examples:

 “I thought it would be hard to get information from him, but he was an open book.”